laxuanlinh/awscertifieddev/revisionnote.md

 ## `X-Ray daemon` vs `X-Ray SDK` vs `X-Ray Agent`
   - `X-Ray SDK` is to put segments in API requests
   - `X-Ray Daemon` is to send data back to `X-Ray` API for visualization
-  - `X-Ray Agent` is a standalone Java app which auto instrument the code with minimum effort, it can also assump role to send data to a centralize account for management
+  - `X-Ray Agent` is a standalone Java app which auto instrument the code with minimum effort, it can also assume role to send data to a centralize account for management
-  - When deploying to EC2 or on-premises, install `X-Ray daemon` and instrument the code, no need to install on `ECS` and `Beanstalk`
+  - When deploying to EC2 or on-premises, install `X-Ray daemon/agent` and instrument the code, no need to install on `ECS` and `Beanstalk`

 ## `Cognito User Pool` customize logo
   - Create a login page in `Cognito User Pool`